Integrate VORA as a Payment Gateway

 POST | /v1/sessions | Create a checkout session.
 Returns id, checkoutUrl, expiresAt (30-min TTL) |

-The full request/response shapes are in the REST API reference and the OpenAPI spec (downloadable).
+The full request/response shapes are in the REST API reference (downloadable OpenAPI spec).
 For a typed SDK surface, see the Node and Python SDKs — your adapter doesn't need to use them, but they're a working reference for request shapes.

 Webhook events your endpoint receives

-Configured by the merchant in their dashboard.
+Configured by the merchant in their dashboard — they register one or more endpoint URLs at /dashboard/developers/webhooks and subscribe each to the event types your platform needs.
 Your platform's webhook URL receives:

 |---|---|---|